 The Turkish military uniforms all have a flag patch on them.
 These patches are worn on their right shoulder or the front of the uniform.

 Learn More Facts About the Turkish Flag

-There are many legends and theories of where the symbols and color came from, but one thing never changes—the power of the nation which it represents.
+Although there are many legends and theories of where the symbols and color came from, one thing never changes—the power and endless beauty of the nation which it represents.